- Mahsa Sezavar Yeganeh

 Simurgh VS. Phoenix Bird

 Today, many people know Simurgh and Phoenix birds as the same birds.
 Still, Phoenix is a legendary Greek mythical flying creature, and Simorgh is a legendary Persian bird.
-Simurgh and Phoenix birds are very similar in appearance, but they also have differences.
+Simurgh and Phoenix birds are very similar in appearance and many Iranians call both of them Ghoghnoos, still, they also have differences.

 Is there A Phoenix Bird in Real Life?